melonDS-emu/melonDS/README.md

 ## TODO LIST

- * UI that doesn't suck
+ * improve libui and the emulator UI
- * better sound emulation
+ * fix occasional sound crackling in games that use surround (timing issue?)
+ * support for rendering screens to separate windows
  * emulating some fancy addons
  * other non-core shit (debugger, graphics viewers, cheat crapo, etc)